espocrm/documentation/docs/user-guide/sales-management.md

 ### Stage

-Following opportunity stages are available by default:
+The following opportunity stages are available by default:

 * Prospecting
 * Qualification